 More than simply speed, Vulkan’s enhanced design and inherent multithreading permits us to ship features that GLES wouldn’t permit such as in-engine timer queries every frame.
 The GPU timer data in ‘stat unit’ now works and is driven by engine-generated timer queries instead of averaged out data carried back from the runtime, and ‘stat gpu’ gives you per-renderpass information.
 Vulkan also enables us to start thinking about future theoretical features like subpass-based HDR, multithreaded shader loading, simple tonemapping without the need to resolve the base pass into RAM and back into the tiler, and so on.

 Although we have found this release combined with the latest Quest OS to be stable on Vulkan, it is early for UE4-Vulkan-VR, so please let us know if you encounter any issues (bonus points if you have repro steps on renderdoc captures and UE4 projects!)

 Everybody’s favorite VrCubeWorld_Vulkan sample in our Oculus Mobile samples directory now implements all of those features, so please take a look there for inspiration!

 Hopefully, this post either brought clarity to your current Vulkan graphics development efforts or if you’re a native or UE4 developer, motivated you to go try Vulkan programming on Quest!
 It should make your graphics code clearer and faster, on top of allowing easier code sharing between PC and Mobile platforms.

-We are working to make it our preferred graphics API at Oculus, and we hope you’ll do the same!
+Check out the OC6 presentation below for more information about developing with Vulkan for mobile VR rendering.
+We are working to make it our preferred graphics API at Oculus, and we hope you’ll do the same.